Center for Wellness

 How are we doing?
 Share your feedback with us here!

 Counseling Services offers a safe, confidential environment for students to explore their mental health, and gain awareness and insight into their lives.
 Services are available to all Wentworth students free of charge on a short-term basis, depending on individual need.
 Students can also obtain referrals to community resources for issues related to psychotropic medications and more specialized treatment.

-The Office of Wellness Education keeps the Wentworth community informed about living healthily on campus and in their lives.
+The Office of Health Promotion and Education keeps the Wentworth community informed about living healthily on campus and in their lives.
 Our office promotes the seven dimensions of wellness—emotional, environmental, intellectual, occupational, physical, social, and spiritual—through—campus-wide events and activities, and in consultation with individual students seeking health and wellness resources to enhance their lives.